Skip to content

 Email

 Stratal provides an EmailModule for sending transactional emails asynchronously through a queue.
-It supports multiple providers (Resend and SMTP), React Email templates, batch sending, and both inline and storage-based attachments.
+Email is delivered by a built-in SMTP client that runs over cloudflare:sockets, so there are zero runtime dependencies for sending.
+Point the module at any SMTP endpoint (Resend, Postmark, SendGrid, Mailgun, or a self-hosted server) and it just works.
+The module supports React Email templates, batch sending, and both inline and storage-based attachments.
 Emails are dispatched to a queue and processed by a built-in consumer, keeping your request handlers fast.

-If you want to use React Email templates, also install:
+If you want to render React Email templates, install the renderer and React:

 Terminal window